LPM-UFRGS/lpm-python-course-projects/README.md

 # lpm-python-course-projects
-This repository will aggregate the stodent's projects for the Python course in LPM.
+This repository will aggregate the student's projects for the Python course in LPM.